 - Residents and students must identify a faculty research mentor at SLH and discuss the research background, design, methods of data collection and analysis with the mentor.
 The primary research mentor must complete the Mentor Agreement Form.

 - Complete the required Collaborative Institutional Training Initiative (CITI) training before beginning the research.

 Conflict of Interest courses,

-which are listed at: http://med.umkc.edu/ora/human_subjects/.
-Residents and fellows may contact the UMKC School of Medicine Research Administration office – SOMResearch@umkc.edu to obtain a copy of their CITI training certificates.
+which are listed at: https://med.umkc.edu/ora/human_subjects/.
+You may contact the UMKC School of Medicine Research Administration office – SOMResearch@umkc.edu to obtain a copy of their CITI training certificates.

 It is expected that the faculty, staff, residents and students will make a request at the beginning of the project (when designing) in order to obtain input from a statistician regarding study design, the research objective and measures, data collection/format, and the analysis plan.
 Lead time will depend on the complexity of the project, but at least 2 weeks will have best results.

 Expectations — such as name on publications, presentations, etc.